 There’s no question that replacing your who kitchen is a smart investment in your home.
 Kitchen renovations are one of the best ways to instantly increase the value of your property.

 With all of these benefits that come with replacing cabinets, why aren’t more homeowners replacing rather than refacing their cabinets?

 It all comes down to the cost.
 New cabinetry can cost $20,000 or more for an average sized kitchen, while refacing may only be half the expense.

-Kitchen Shack is a leader in the flat-pack kitchen space and an average size kitchen will only cost you $10,000 or less.
-Designed and made right here in Melbourne, we not only supply fully assembled kitchens to homeowners, we offer one-on-one service to make sure that your kitchen project will move forward without a hitch.
+Kitchen Shack is a leader in the flat-pack kitchen space and an average size kitchen will only cost you $14,000 or less.
+Designed and made right here in Melbourne, we not only supply assembled kitchens to residential homeowners, we offer one-on-one service with the same designer from start to finish.
+This makes sure that your kitchen renovation goes along smoothly.

 Get started planning your brand new Melbourne kitchen today!
 Click here for tips on how to start designing your space, and be sure to use our online form to book an in-store design at any one of our three locations in Maribyrnong, Preston or Kilsyth.